 Most people planning a DIY move are trying to save money.
 We get it.
 But they're also gambling that nothing goes wrong.
 And moves are where things go wrong.

+Hire movers if you have a 3+ bedroom home, stairs, winter timing, or lack reliable help.
 If you're young, strong, moving a small place locally in summer with reliable help?
 Do it yourself.